 - Hip dysplasia

-To prevent people from getting insurance when their pet is already sick, companies also have a waiting period between when you buy your policy and when illness coverage begins.
+To prevent owners from getting insurance when their pet is already sick, companies typically require a health checkup and impose a waiting period before coverage kicks in.
 For accident coverage, the waiting period is usually a few days.
-Insurers will require your pet to get a check-up before your coverage kicks in to establish any pre-existing conditions.

-To get reimbursed by your pet insurer, you must pay out of pocket first and then file a claim afterwards.
-Insurers will evaluate your claim and, if approved, either direct deposit you the reimbursement funds or send a check in the mail.
+When you need to use the insurance, you must pay the vet bill out of pocket first and then file a claim.
+Insurers will evaluate your claim and, if approved, either deposit the funds in your account or send a check in the mail.
 This process usually takes two to three business days, though it can take longer than a week for more complicated claims or if you receive reimbursement funds in the mail.
-Your reimbursement depends on how your plan is structured, and the main parts are:
+Your reimbursement depends on how your plan is structured.
+Here are the main parts:

-- Reimbursement level: After the deductible is paid, the percentage of the bill that will be reimbursed by the insurer.
-Usually 50% through 100%.
+- Reimbursement level: After paying the deductible, the insurer will pay a percentage of the bill, usually 50% to 100%.

-- Annual max: The maximum amount your insurer will pay in medical bills each year.
-Any charges incurred above the max will be paid out of pocket.
+- Annual max: Your insurer will stipulate the maximum amount it will pay in medical bills each year.
+You'll need to cover any charges above the max.

 It's important to note that purchasing pet insurance isn't necessarily more affordable than going without it.
 It's possible for your pet to never get sick or hurt and for your only medical costs to be out of pocket annual check ups.
 However, going without insurance is a risk that not everyone wants to take.
 The appropriate level of coverage varies from pet to pet, but you should think about your pet's illness history and whether your pet is injury-prone when making your decision.
 If you don't have thousands in available cash to pay for a surprise surgery, then you can be faced with the tough choice of aiding your pet or saving your money.